SPUUR DIRECTORS

 Ricke, William A. (PhD, Department of Urology, School of Medicine and Public Health).
 Dr. Ricke is a Professor in the Department of Urology.
 His research is in cellular and molecular mechanisms of lower urinary tract dysfunction.
 Current projects examine the role of estrogen regulation in inflammation and fibrosis, address mechanisms of castration resistance, and seek molecular mechanisms of mitochondrial dysfunction in aging.
 He Directs the Urologic Research, Director of the UW-Madison O’Brien center of research excellence in benign urology.

 Roldán-Alzate, Alejandro (PhD, Departments of Mechanical Engineering and Radiology, prior UW-Madison K12 scholar).
 Dr. Roldán-Alzate is focused on fluid mechanics analysis of the lower urinary tract using MRI and computational modeling.
-His current research interests include the non-invasive analysis of bladder and prostate in patients with BPH/LUTS using MRI.
+His current research interests include the non-invasive analysis of bladder and prostate in patients with benign prostatic hyperplasia and lower urinary tract symptoms using MRI technology.

 Vezina, Chad (PhD, Department of Comparative Biosciences, School of Veterinary Medicine).
 Dr. Vezina, now department chair of Comparative Biosciences in the University of Wisconsin School of Veterinary Medicine, is focused on mechanisms of lower urinary development, function, and dysfunction.
 His current research interests include the roles of developmental signaling pathways, epigenetics, and early life chemical exposures on prostate health and benign urinary function.
-He has directed prior summer research programs for undergraduates.
-His active research funding includes: .
+He has directed prior summer research programs for undergraduates and is also the director of the UW-Madison K12 Multidisciplinary Urologic Research Career Development Program

 Zhao, Fei (PhD, Department of Comparative Biosciences, School of Veterinary Medicine).
 Dr. Zhao studies cellular and molecular mechanisms underlying sexual differentiation of reproductive tracts using transgenic and conditional knockout mouse models, ex vivo organ culture, gene/protein expression analyses, genomic, and single-cell technologies.